JordanSpencerWu/jordan-wu-deprecated-2/src/books/2017/when-breath-becomes-air.md

 > You that seek what life is in death,
 >
-> Now find it air that once was break.
+> Now find it air that once was breath.
 >
 > New names unknown, old names gone:
 >
-> Till time end bodies, but souls none But steps to your enternity.
+> Till time end bodies, but souls none.
+>
+> Reader! then make time, while you be,
+>
+> But steps to your eternity.
 >
 > by BARON BROOKE FULKE GREVILLE